Milad-Akarie/injectable/README.md

 ## Support the Library

 - You can support the library by staring it on Github && liking it on pub or report any bugs you encounter.
-- also if you have a suggestion or think something can be implemented in a better way, open an issue and lets talk about it.
+- also, if you have a suggestion or think something can be implemented in a better way, open an issue and let's talk about it.